The southwest shore of Rangeley Lake

 It was like an explosion, and I panicked.
 The flame traveled right up to the can of gasoline in my trembling hands.
 I did the only thing I could at that moment.
 I threw the can away from me, across the backyard and, in retrospect, far too close to the snowmobile and picnic table that were parked nearby.

 Pouring water on a gasoline fire?
 Not too smart.
-But she was stoned, and I was a 16-year-old driven by hormonal instinct.

 The damage looked much worse in the morning.
 The bulk of the backyard was scorched and reeked of gasoline.
 The picnic table was destroyed, and the snowmobile cover had melted and was now bonded to the charred remains of my uncle’s beloved Polaris sled.